-Third Stage Review: Budget Delegates, in collaboration with supporting Public Agency Representatives, shall submit a maximum of 12 eligible and/or revised project proposals that include final ballot language, poster photos, etc. to City staff for consideration on the ballot.
+Third Stage Review: Budget Delegates shall submit a maximum of 26 eligible and/or revised project proposals that include final ballot language, poster photos, etc. to City staff for consideration on the ballot.
 City staff will concurrently notify the Steering Committee and the Budget Delegates of final ballot determinations.